SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise2/README.md

 ### The `localized` keyword

 The `localized` keyword can be used to mark elements, which require translation.
-The ability to store translations for different languages and to store a default fallback translation is automatically handled by the CDS model for you.
+The ability to store translations for different languages and to store a default fallback translation is automatically handled by CDS for you.
 You will see this in action in more detail in [Exercise 3](../exercise3/README.md).

 ### Associations and Compositions